-- □ Create a myVRS retiree online account. - If you are a state employee and wish to enroll in the State Retiree Health Benefits Program, you must apply within 31 days of your retirement date. - If you participate in VSDP and wish to continue your VSDP long-term care coverage into retirement, you must apply within 60 days of your retirement date.
+- ☐ Create a myVRS retiree online account.
+VRS will send you a one-time authentication code in the mail shortly after you retire, which you will use to set up your secure online account. - ☐ If you are a state employee and wish to enroll in the State Retiree Health Benefits Program, you must apply within 31 days of your retirement date. - ☐ If you participate in VSDP and wish to continue your VSDP long-term care coverage into retirement, you must apply within 60 days of your retirement date.

-Receiving Retirement and Deferred Compensation Plan Payments

-Direct Deposit • Taxes • Cost-of-Living Adjustments (COLAs) • Social Security • If You Divorce • Deferred Compensation Plan Options
+Receiving Retirement and Deferred Compensation Plan Payments Direct Deposit · Taxes · Cost-of-Living Adjustments (COLAs) · Social Security · If You Divorce · Deferred Compensation Plan Options